ngmysamuel/compiler-n2t/readme.md

 Every `push` spins a CI that tests the code.
 You can view the test results in the job summary page.

-Every `merge` into `Main` will build a binary and create a new release which you can find [here](https://github.com/ngmysamuel/compiler-n2t/releases)
+Every `merge` into `Main` will build a binary and create a new release which you can find [here](https://github.com/ngmysamuel/compiler-n2t/releases).
+Test results will also be published in the pull request.

 # Files